atlanmod/eel/README.md

 ## Installation guide

 This artifact evaluation is performed on [GEMOC Studio V3.2.0](http://gemoc.org/studio_releases/eclipse_package/updatesite/2020/06/16/V3.2.0.html).
-It relies on xText, which needs Java 9 (at least).
+It relies on xText, which needs Java 9.
+We used Java 9.0.4 for the evaluation.

 ### Language workbench configuration

-1. Start GEMOC and create a new workbench
+1. Start GEMOC and create a new workbench.
+Make sure that the JRE version used ny GEMOC is Java 9, as well as the Compiler Compliance.
 2. `File > Import > General > Existing Projects into Workspace`
 3. Pick `eel/language_workbench` directory
 4. Same for `eel/engine` directory. picture/step4.png shows the state of the workspace.